Why Dermatologist Dr. Michelle Henry Believes Medical Aesthetics Is on the Rise

 Harvard-trained Mohs surgeon and board-certified dermatologist Michelle Henry, MD, didn’t start out in aesthetic dermatology.
 Her initial specialty was Mohs surgery, the precise surgical technique used to treat skin cancer.
 But the more she repaired people’s skin after cancer, the more she found herself enjoying that part of her job.

-“I started using some of my medical aesthetic tools to make sure that these scars improved to my patients’ satisfaction,” says Dr. Henry, who is based in New York City.
+“I started using some of my Medical Aesthetic tools to make sure that these scars improved to my patients’ satisfaction,” says Dr. Henry, who is based in New York City.
 That’s when she began combining her professional mastery of anatomy with the talents of her inner artist.
-“It came out of my love of reconstruction, my love of medicine, and my love of helping my patients achieved their desired aesthetic goals —and it just really grew from there,” she says.
+“It came out of my love of reconstruction, my love of medicine, and my love of helping my patients to achieve their desired aesthetic goals—and it just really grew from there,” she says.

 Dr. Henry credits the internet for making a lot of great information easily accessible and largely demystifying the practice.
 “People are starting to see more ‘before and after’ pictures and realizing that results can be subtle and nuanced—that someone can look refreshed,” she explains.
 “It's not just the mistakes they see when they open Us Weekly and there’s some celebrity who was overtreated.”
 Ultimately, with access and understanding comes normalization.
 As patients get better educated, they become less anxious about treatments and more willing to take the leap.